ysyk2021/transitioning-to-a-remote-workforce-strategies-for-success/src/chapter-1-2.md

-Introduction: Importance of Successful Transition to Remote Work
+Importance of Successful Transition to Remote Work
 ================================================================

 The COVID-19 pandemic has forced many companies to rapidly transition to remote work, highlighting the importance of a successful transition.
 In this introduction, we will explore why it is essential for companies and employees to successfully transition to remote work.